nico-martin/node-push-notification-service/readme.md

 # Push Notification Service

-An API based push notification service based on NodeJS written in TypeScript.
+An API driven push notification service based on NodeJS written in TypeScript.

 It saves push subscriptions to a MongoDB and let's you then send a push to those subscriptions using the HTTPWebPush.